hci-a-if-its-2019/final-project-a/README.md

 ### Do's
 - Give stronger signifier to main functionality buttons/links
 - Give the date (more detail) so that the web viewer's are not confused by the news sequence
+- When giving title (especially the news), make it eye catching

 ### Don't's
  - Put Images over links